SKG360/Enigma/SPEC.md

 ## Iteration 4
 Add support to your Enigma class for cracking an encryption, that is decrypting a message without being given the key.
 Add a crack method to your Enigma class that takes an encrypted message as an argument.
-This method can optionally take a date to use for cracking as a second argument.
+This method can optionally take a **date to use for cracking as a second argument**.
 If no date is given, it should use today’s date for cracking.

 The Enigma class should respond to the following interaction pattern: